steveblue/nem-server/readme.md

 Changes to .js files will update the server and restart it when using gulp.

+Here is a simple [front end SPA example](https://github.com/steveblue/xhr-api-example) that uses XMLHttpRequest to login, logout and signup a User.

 ###TODO

-* Deploy example front end to git.
 * Add user image and image handling example.
 * Create better error reporting for login and signup.
 * Create endpoints for resetting password.